Add to My Library Following The Original Author’s Intent At The Paragraph Level

 1And He called the twelve together, and gave them power and authority over all the demons and to heal diseases.
 2And He sent them out to proclaim the kingdom of God and to perform healing.
 3And He said to them, “Take nothing for your journey, neither a staff, nor a bag, nor bread, nor money; and do not even have two tunics apiece.
 4Whatever house you enter, stay there until you leave that city.
 5And as for those who do not receive you, as you go out from that city, shake the dust off your feet as a testimony against them.”
 6Departing, they began going throughout the villages, preaching the gospel and healing everywhere.

-9:1 “He called the twelve together” Possibly all twelve were not with Jesus all the time.
-They had responsibilities at home with their families (cf. I Tim.
+9:1 "He called the twelve together" Possibly all twelve were not with Jesus all the time.
+They had responsibilities at home with their families (cf. 1 Tim.
 5:8) and it is quite possible that different groups of Apostles (four groups of three) went home at different times for short periods.

-9:2 “He sent them out” The term “sent” (apostello„) is related to the term “apostle” (apostolos).
-The primary meaning in rabbinical circles was “to send someone” as an official representative with authority.
+9:2 "He sent them out" The term "sent" (apostellō) is related to the term "apostle" (apostolos).
+The primary meaning in rabbinical circles was "to send someone" as an official representative with authority.
 They were to preach that the kingdom of God had come in Jesus of Nazareth and then confirm their message with signs.

-Jesus’ power and authority can be delegated to His followers.
-Surely there is an intensity shared between the Twelve and Jesus that cannot be duplicated, but God’s power is available to His church.
+Jesus' power and authority can be delegated to His followers.
+Surely there is an intensity shared between the Twelve and Jesus that cannot be duplicated, but God's power is available to His church.
 Where is the power in our day?
 It seems that these power signs are used to confirm the gospel message and give credence to the gospel preacher.
 This is still true today.
-However, in cultures where the gospel message has taken root, then believers must walk by faith, not by sight; trust in God, not demand miracles (cf. John 4:48).
+However, in cultures where the gospel message has taken root, then believers must walk by faith, not by sight; trust in God, do not demand miracles (cf. John 4:48).
 Miracles are not the answer to faith problems!
 It is also very possible that the judgment of God on the modern western church is the perception of success, but the reality of ineffectiveness.

-Signs and miracles as well as demonic and angelic activity increased in Jesus’ and the Apostles’ day.
-This spiritual activity is surely present in every age, but it intensified at Jesus’ first coming and will intensify again as His second coming draws near.
+Signs and miracles, as well as demonic and angelic activity, increased in Jesus' and the Apostles' day.
+This spiritual activity is surely present in every age, but it intensified at Jesus' first coming and will intensify again as His Second Coming draws near.

-9:3 “‘Take nothing for your journey, neither a staff’” There seems to be a contradiction between this verse and Mark 6:8.
+9:3 "Take nothing for your journey, neither a staff" There seems to be a contradiction between this verse and Mark 6:8.
 Some explain it by saying that there was a confusion in translating the two Aramaic terms.
-Others assert that “a staff” is mentioned because often it had a secret compartment for carrying money.
-Although I cannot explain the discrepancy, it is obvious the main thrust of this verse is that they were to depend on God’s provision, not their own.
+Others assert that "a staff" is mentioned because often it had a secret compartment for carrying money.
+Although I cannot explain the discrepancy, it is obvious the main thrust of this verse is that they were to depend on God's provision, not their own.
 It is also obvious that this was not a universal principle to be followed in all ages (cf. Luke 22:35-36).

 These comparisons are confusing and painful to our simplistic understanding of the nature of the inspiration of the Gospels, but we cannot get away from them.
 A good discussion of this and other “discrepancies” between Gospel accounts is found in Hard Sayings of the Bible, pp. 422-424.

-9:4 “‘Whatever house you enter, stay there’” The disciples were not to be moving from house to house seeking better food or accommodations, but were to stay where they were first invited.
+9:4 "Whatever house you enter, stay there" The disciples were not to be moving from house to house seeking better food or accommodations, but were to stay where they were first invited.
 This showed the community that they were not self-seeking.

-9:5 “‘shake the dust off your feet as a testimony against them’” This was a cultural sign of rejection.
+9:5 "shake the dust off your feet as a testimony against them" This was a cultural sign of rejection.
 The rabbis did this whenever they had to travel through Gentile areas before reentering Jewish areas.
 It was also used in the book of Acts (cf. Acts 13:51).
 This may have been a subtle way of treating Jewish unbelievers the way they treated Gentiles.

 9:6 As Jesus passed through all the villages preaching and healing, so now the Apostolic group mimics the Master.
 See Robert Coleman’s The Master Plan of Discipleship.